actions-marketplace-validations/makeworld-the-better-one_vale-action/README.md

 **An unofficial fork of the Github Action for Vale, to update to Vale v2.3.x.**

+**Currently custom styles do not download automatically.** You will have to put them in your style folder on your own.
+See [this issue](https://github.com/errata-ai/vale-action/issues/20) for updates.

 <p align="center">
   <img width="50%" alt="A demo screenshot." src="https://user-images.githubusercontent.com/8785025/85236358-272d3680-b3d2-11ea-8793-0f45cb70189a.png">